San Diego State University: Athletics

 SDSU's intercollegiate athletic teams are referred to as the "Aztecs".
-The university currently sponsors six men's and thirteen women's sports programs at the varsity level.
+The university currently sponsors six men's and eleven women's sports programs at the varsity level.

 The first major sport on campus was rowing, but it initially had no coaches or tournaments.
 Other sports that developed early in the campus's history were tennis, basketball, golf, croquet, and baseball.
 Early on, the school's football program had such a limited selection of players that faculty had to be used to fill the roster.
 When the college merged with the junior college in 1921, the college became a member of the Junior College Conference.
 After the school won most of the conference titles in a variety of sports, the league requested that college leave out of fairness to the smaller schools.
 For its football program, the team outscored its opponents 249 to 52 in ten games, resulting in the first sales of season tickets in 1923.
 From 1925 to 1926, the college played as an independent.
 It then joined the Southern California Conference in 1926, where it did not win a football conference championship until 1936.
 However, in other sports including tennis and basketball, it excelled.
 The college remained with the conference until 1939, when it joined the California Collegiate Athletic Association.

 The basketball team reached and won multiple championship games during the 1930–1940s, including a conference title in 1931, 1934, 1937, and 1939.
 It reached the national championship in 1939 and 1940, losing in the final rounds.
 However, in 1941 the college returned and won the college's first national title.
 In track, the team won conference titles in 1935, 1936, 1937, 1938, and 1939.
 The football team won conference titles in 1936 and 1937, and the baseball team won three conference titles and placed second three times between 1935 and 1941.

 In 1955, the Aztec Club was established and raised $20,000 a year by 1957.
 The club worked in increasing athletic scholarships, hiring better coaches, and developing the college's intercollegiate athletic programs.
 In 1956, students approved through a vote of allowing a mandatory student activity fee, with a portion going to athletics.
 By the end of the decade the budget had doubled to $40,000.
 The campus's most successful sports program during the 1950s was cross-country, when the team won eight straight conference titles and AAU regional titles and placed high in national competitions.
 Basketball teams ranged from last in the conference to multiple conference, regional, and national appearances.
 The football program had its first undefeated team in 1951, but in the last part of the decade earned the worst records in the school's football program under the direction of head coach Paul Governali.